 Overview of Releases

-You can use the Replicated vendor portal to create and release versions of your application to various release channels.
+You can use the vendor portal to create and release versions of your application to various release channels.
 The vendor portal hosts a built-in YAML editor and linter to help you write and validate manifest files.

-Alternatively, you can use the replicated CLI and API to automate releases.
+Alternatively, you can use the replicated CLI and vendor API to automate releases.
 For more information about using the CLI, see Installing the replicated CLI.
 For information about the API, see Using the Vendor API v3.

 Application files can be either Helm charts or Kubernetes manifest files, which can include standard manifests such as Deployment and Service resources.

 After you save a release, you can promote it to any of your release channels.
 While you are developing and testing an application release, Replicated recommends that you promote to a channel that does not have any customers assigned, such as the default Unstable channel.
 When you are ready to share your application with customers, you can then promote to a channel where customers are assigned, such as the default Beta or Stable channels.
-For more information about channels, see About Channels.
+For more information about channels, see About Release Channels.

 Every customer license file that you create in the vendor portal is assigned to a channel.
 Each time you promote a new release to a channel, customers assigned to that channel can update their installed application instance to the new release version.